Leeann Hysaw has earned 11 years of experience in massage therapy having graduated from Lincoln Technical Institute in 2007.

 How Much to Tip Therapists in General

-Reasons Not to Tip
+Reasons to Skip the Tip

-- The therapist is working for themselves.
+- The massage therapist is the business owner: The therapist is working for themselves.

-- The massage hurt you.
+- Pain: The massage hurt you.

 - Lack of respect: The massage or the therapist made you feel uncomfortable.